This tutorial will take you step by step through the process to create a System Image in Windows 7 to use in case you need to restore your PC.

 8. After the backup process is complete, you’re given the option to create a system repair disc.
 It’s recommended you make one if you haven’t already so you can use it to boot your PC and re-image it.
 Make sure to keep the repair disc in a safe location in case you need it if disaster strikes and your PC goes down.

 9. A wizard will start up so you can create the disc.
 Just pop in a CD or DVD in your drive and click Create Disc.

 10. Then wait while the Repair Disc is created.

 11. Success!
 You’ll be given a reminder to label the disc with the correct version of the OS, where in this example we created on for our Windows 7 64-bit system.

 12. When the entire process of creating a system image and System Restore Disc has completed, it’s not a bad idea to check the external hard drive where should see the following files and folders.
 You don’t need to worry about what the files mean at this point.
 When you need to re-image your machine, you’ll boot from the Restore Disc and then point to the location of the image files.

 You’re done!
 Now if you need to reformat your computer for any reason, you’ll be able to get everything back to the way it was when you created the image.
 Remember that the image will be an exact copy of your hard drive at the time you created the image.
 Make sure you’re backing up your files and folders regularly so if the worst happens you’ll be able to easily restore those too.

-This feature is available in all versions of Windows 7 – both 32 & 64-bit versions.
+The ability to create a System Image is available in all versions of Windows 7, both 32 & 64-bit.